 Note: If you are unable to attend the Administrative Hearing on the scheduled date, you may reschedule your hearing ONE TIME.
 To reschedule your hearing, please call Parking Citation Service Center Office at (866) 450-2508.
 If you are not in attendance on the date of your rescheduled hearing, you will lose the opportunity to contest your parking citation AND you will forfeit all bail amounts related to the citation you wish to contest.

 If you are not satisfied with the decision of the Hearing Examiner, you may further contest the parking citation by filing an appeal at Pomona Municipal Court.
-You cannot appeal a parking citation if you have not first obtained the results from your Administrative Review AND your Administrative Hearing.
+You cannot appeal a parking citation if you have not first obtained the results from your Initial Review AND your Administrative Hearing.
 Furthermore, appeals MUST be made requested within 30 days from the date of the Hearing Examiner's decision.
 Requests for appeal must be done in person at Pomona Municipal Court and the contestant will be required to pay a fee of $25.00 for filing of the notice of appeal with the court.

 If the contestant prevails in court, the City of San Dimas will reimburse the contestant for the $25.00 filing fee and will also refund any parking penalty (ties) paid in accordance with the Court's decision.